kostyaVyrodov/education/distributed-systems/designing-data-intensive-applications/README.md

 Cons:
 - Object relational mismatch.
 Most programming languages are different from relational model, so it's necessary to implement a data translation layer for it.
 ORMs come to solve this problem.
 So instead of manipulation objects, you manipulate columns and rows.
+- migrating of schema is slow and requires downtime

+Notes:
+- relational dbs store data is a sequence of tuples
+- relational databases like mysql, psql support working with JSON\XML documents.
+Possible: modify, query properties from documents
+- SQL follows the structure of relational algebra

 ### Document data models